Adventech/sabbath-school-lessons/src/en/2026-03/06/teacher-comments.md

 This week’s lesson highlights three important themes:

-1. First Things First.
-Whatever our gifts or ministry, we are called to focus on Jesus as our Savior, Healer, and, ultimately, as the One who equips us for service to help others (1 Cor.
+**1. First Things First.** Whatever our gifts or ministry, we are called to focus on Jesus as our Savior, Healer, and, ultimately, as the One who equips us for service to help others (1 Cor.
 12:1–3).

-2. One Spirit, Many Gifts.
-Paul reminds his readers of the fact that all the gifts ultimately have the same origin, for it is God Himself who empowers His church with these gifts to bless and reach the world (1 Cor.
+**2. One Spirit, Many Gifts.** Paul reminds his readers of the fact that all the gifts ultimately have the same origin, for it is God Himself who empowers His church with these gifts to bless and reach the world (1 Cor.
 12:4–11).

-3. One Body, Many Parts.
-Paul introduces the metaphor of the body to illustrate the diversity of the gifts within the church and challenges his readers to keep looking at the big picture (1 Cor.
+**3. One Body, Many Parts.** Paul introduces the metaphor of the body to illustrate the diversity of the gifts within the church and challenges his readers to keep looking at the big picture (1 Cor.
 12:12–31).

 #### Part II: Commentary